Caledonia, New York: Community amenities

+Caledonia's high school is Caledonia-Mumford Central School, or Cal-Mum.
+The school's athletic teams are known as the Raiders.

 The Caledonia Fire Department was established in 1887, existing until recently as both a rural fire commission and a village fire department.
 Currently the Caledonia Fire District is the elected body which provides oversight and for financial needs of the emergency operations.
 The fire department provides manpower for the fire district and holds social events and fundraisers for the benefit of the membership.
 In 2013 the Caledonia Fire Department responded to 233 calls for service.
 More information regarding the Caledonia Fire District can be found at caledoniafiredistrict.org and on Facebook.

 Ambulance services are provided by CHS Mobile Integrated Healthcare providing ambulance transport and advanced life support response.
 These services are available for both the village and town residents and currently housed at 3338 Caledonia-Avon Road.